Jwink3101/jsonlitedb/readme.md

-Can do seperate items.
-Or not
+Can do seperate items but it makes no difference.

 ```python